 - 2.9.2 Make it clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated. - 2.9.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.9.4 Make decisions on a case-by-case basis. - 2.9.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.9.6 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
-Record any risk assessments and keep them under review. - 2.9.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.9.8 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may have experienced sexual violence or sexual harassment or other forms of sexual abuse. - 2.9.9 Liaise closely with external agencies, including police and social care, when required. - 2.9.1 Refer to 'Keeping Children Safe in Education Part Five', 2022, 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, September, 2021) for full details of procedures to be followed in such cases.
-Also see 'Sharing nudes and seminudes: advice for education settings working with children and young people' (UKCIS, December 2020)
+Record any risk assessments and keep them under review. - 2.9.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.9.8 Liaise closely with external agencies, including police and social care, when required. - 2.9.1 Refer to 'Keeping Children Safe in Education Part Five', 2023, 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, September, 2021) for full details of procedures to be followed in such cases.
+Also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (UKCIS, December 2020)